The DRI process:

 From waste to product

-Since the start of our organization, we put great value in environmental-friendly development, quality and consistency.
-Throughout the years, we have developed an unique ‘waste-to-product’ process, becoming the global leader in reprocessed rubber compounds and fiber reinforced compounds.
+Since the start of our organization, we have always put great value in environmental-friendly development, quality and consistency.
+Throughout the years, we have developed a unique ‘waste-to-product’ process, becoming the global leader in reprocessed rubber compounds and fiber reinforced compounds, FRC®.

 No matter how you look at it, waste is part of the tire and rubber production process.
 For a long time rubber waste was just disposed, no matter in what way.
 Of course, that is bad for the environment and it has given the global tire and rubber industry a negative image.
 But times are changing.
 With environmental care becoming more important, the way rubber waste is processed is looked upon with a different view.
 Rubber waste isn’t just a problem, we have learned it can also be a solution for many things.
 And that is where our story starts!

 DRI Rubber services the global tire plants – like Continental, Goodyear and Michelin – in reducing waste streams.
 We provide many logistical solutions, can always take over large volumes of waste streams, and most importantly, because of our upcycling and circular processes (for example by directly giving back to the supplier) we can even achieve end-of-waste, extending the product life cycle, reducing prime material usage and lowering CO2 footprint.